zpeters/MonkeyRadioReborn/README.md

 By deploying deploying the images here to a kubernetes server, you can pretty quickly have a running clone of this site.
 Of course, this is not limited to just "monkey radio" music, you can add your own playlist

+*This is NOT plug-and-play* you will need to review and edit the different files to run this.
+Server ips, dns names and passwords have been removed so you will need to review all of the files to set them.
+Additionally, this is focused on kubernetes so you will need to push the resulting images to a docker registry to deploy.

 ## Deployment Overview
 ### Containers
 - web - web frontend. written in Vue